guardrails-ai/guardrails/docs/notebooks/getting_started.md

 # Getting Started

-In this notebook, we will go through the basics of creating and `AIML` spec and using Guardrails to enforce it.
+In this notebook, we will go through the basics of creating and `RAIL` spec and using Guardrails to enforce it.

 ## Objective

 Our goal is understand what a bank run is, and generate URL links to relevant news articles.
-We will first generate an `AIML` spec for this and then use Guardrails to enforce it.
+We will first generate an `RAIL` spec for this and then use Guardrails to enforce it.

 ## Installation